Medicinal herbs for bladder infection are among some of the oldest remedies recorded and have a long and successful history in treating UTIs.

 The dose of cranberry used in clinical trials was 75 mL per day of cranberry juice or 400 to 800 mg per day of 25:1 dry concentrate) which is the same as 10-20gr of fresh berries per day.

-Cranberry should be avoided in patients with renal failure and in those who have a tendency to develop uric acid or calcium oxalate stones (due to the high oxalate content of cranberry).
+Cranberry should be avoided in patients with renal failure and in those who tend to develop uric acid or calcium oxalate stones (due to the high oxalate content of cranberry).

 The leaf of this herb is widely used in western herbal medicine, and its primary use is in the treatment of chronic diseases of the genitourinary tract.

-These diseases include chronic inflammation of the mucous membranes of the bladder and urethra, conditions where there are urinary discharges and unusually acidic urine, and incontinence linked to a prostate disease.
+These diseases include chronic inflammation of the mucous membranes of the bladder and urethra, conditions where there are urinary discharges and unusually acidic urine, and incontinence linked to prostate diseases.

 It is imperative to make certain that the correct species has been used as the essential oil of other herbs such as ovate buchu (Agathosma crenulata) have lower diosphenol content and higher pulegone content.
 Pulegone is a potentially toxic constituent.

 Buchu can be taken as a tea, with the dose being 5gr steeped in hot water up to four times daily.

 Bearberry/uva ursi (Arctostaphylos uva ursi) is often found in combination with buchu as a tea that can be taken to relieve the symptoms of urinary tract infections (UTI).

 A dose of 5 grams in hot water can be drunk up to four times daily to treat inflammation and infection.

 This tea was customarily used for its astringent action and is of great value in diseases of the bladder and kidneys; where it soothes inflammation of the urinary tract.